 Commonly, people get either FUT or FUE hair transplants.
 The former referred to as the strip method, takes a strip of hair from the patient’s head.
 This gets taken to the balding area.
 In FUE, on the other hand, hair follicles get removed individually as units.
 Follicular Unit Extraction temporarily leaves tiny red “dots” in the donor region from where grafts get harvested.
 Some pictures also show these on Gordon Ramsay’s scalp.

 From that, we can conclude that he had an FUE hair transplant and not FUT.
 Other than minimal scarring, it also gives natural-looking results.
 Thus, ensuring satisfactory end results for the patients.
-Clearly, Gordon Ramsay has successfully regrown his hair as a result of the surgery.
+Clearly, Gordon Ramsay hair transplant has been a success.

 Other than that, he was also photographed with a swollen face around that time.
 This is another indication of the surgery.
 Swelling is a common consequence of this surgery.
 You don’t have to worry about it.
 It eventually goes away.
 With Gordon Ramsay, you’ll also notice that he has regained his youthful looks after getting a hair transplant.
 Hair loss can give you an old appearance.
 It can make you “age faster.”
 By getting your hair back, you regain your inner confidence, which you then also exude in your outward appearance.

 Did Gordon Ramsay Do the Right Thing by Getting Hair Transplant?